.

 It is easy to understand why people make this assumption and don't understand seeing - it occurs automatically and without conscious awareness.
 We just look, and we see.
 There is little or no conscious thought or effort, so we must not be doing anything.
 I also run into the same problem when I testify about falls.
 It is highly unintuitive that the ability to remain upright and to walk is a complex task that requires an intricate sensorimotor integration process.
 Unfortunately, most fail to appreciate that nature has thankfully made most of our everyday survival skills (seeing, walking, etc.) occur effortlessly so that our limited conscious resources can be directed toward novel problems for which we have no hard-wired or automatic behaviors.

 Seeing is best understood by examining how it constrains our knowledge of the world.
-Visual scientists typically divide the chain of events shown in the Figure into two components, sensation and perception.
+Visual scientists typically divide the chain of events shown in the Figure1 into two components, sensation and perception.
 Stages 1-5 result in sensations, the raw material that cognition-stages 6-7-uses to create perception, the conscious experience of the world.
 Sensation is often viewed as a "bottom-up" passive process that just happens while perception is a "top-down" active process that imposes order and meaning on sensations.

 1. The viewer may receive the electromagnetic energy by directly looking at the source, but in most cases, the source first illuminates a surface;